isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Warn on any class that contains data members and also has an overridable (non-`final`) virtual function.

-### <a name="Rh-separation"></a>C.122: Use abstract classes as interfaces when complete separation of interface and implementation is needed
+### C.122: Use abstract classes as interfaces when complete separation of interface and implementation is needed

 ##### Reason